Grants and Resources for Underrepresented Content Creators 2023

 We’ve also published numerous blogs focused on diversity initiatives and how to make video content marketing and the production process more equitable and inclusive.
 Those include:

-Here’s a list of our favorite resources and grants for minority content creators for 2023.
+Here’s a list of our favorite resources and grants for minority content makers for 2024.

 Learn More: Social Media Video Ad Specs & Placements Guide

-Grants for Underrepresented Creators & Small Business Owners
+Grants for Underrepresented Makers & Small Business Owners

 Grants have varying eligibility requirements and deadlines, so be sure to read up on all of the details before you apply.